-In a distributed, federated Cloud infrastructure, users will often face the situation of efficiently managing and distributing their VM Images across multipleCloud resource providers.
+In a distributed, federated Cloud infrastructure, users will often face the situation of efficiently managing and distributing their VM Images across multiple and heterogeneous Cloud resource providers.
 The VM Image management subsystem provides the user with an interface into the EGI Cloud Infrastructure Platform to notify supporting resource providers of the existence of a new or updated VM Image.
 Sites then examine the provided information, and pending their decision pool the new or updated VM Image locally for instantiation.

 This concept introduces a number of capabilities into the EGI Cloud Infrastructure Platform: